NR-SSOR right preconditioned RRGMRES for arbitrary singular systems and least squares problems: Introduction

-Further, to speed up the convergence, we propose applying the NR-SSOR as the inner iteration right preconditioner and show that the corresponding $C$ matrix is symmetric positive definite when $A$ has no zero columns and $0 < \omega < 2$ where $\omega$ is the acceleration parameter.
-Therefore, we can prove that NR-SSOR right preconditioned RRGMRES determines a least squares solution of (\ref{lstsq2}) for arbitrary $ \bb \in \rn$, including the inconsistent case.
-Furthermore, the proposed method also works well for least squares problems $ \min_{\bx \in \rn} \| \bb - A \bx \|_2 $ where $ A \in \rmn$ and $\vector{b} \in \Rm$.
+To overcome this difficulty of AB-GMRES with $B = A^{\rm T}C$ using NE-SOR for inconsistent systems, and speed up the convergence of AB-GMRES and AB-RRGMRES, we propose using $B = CA^{\rm T}$ with NR-SSOR as the inner iteration right preconditioner, and show that the corresponding $C$ matrix is symmetric positive definite when $A$ has no zero columns and $0 < \omega < 2$ where $\omega$ is the relaxation parameter of NR-SSOR.
+Therefore, we can prove that NR-SSOR right preconditioned RRGMRES determines a least squares solution of (\ref{lstsq2}) for arbitrary $ \bb \in \rn$, including the inconsistent case even if $\ran(A) \neq \ran(A^{\rm T})$.
+Furthermore, the proposed method also works well for rectangular least squares problems $ \min_{\bx \in \rn} \| \bb - A \bx \|_2 $ where $ A \in \rmn$ and $\vector{b} \in \Rm$.
 Numerical experiments with systems with non-range-symmetric $A$ with ${\rm index}(A) \geq 1$ and underdetermined ($m < n$) least squares problems, show the validity of the proposed method.

 The rest of the paper is organized as follows.
-In section 2, we explain the definition of index, GP, EP matrices, underdetermined problems and their applications.
-In section 3, we review the theory for GMRES on singular systems.
-In section 4, we propose the right preconditioned RRGMRES for arbitrary singular systems.
-In section 5, we propose applying the NR-SSOR as the inner iteration right preconditioner and show that the corresponding $C$ matrix is symmetric positive definite.
-We present numerical experiment results of the proposed method for GP systems in section 6.1, and for index 2 systems in section 6.2, and for underdetermined least squares problems in section 6.3.
+In section \ref{GpEp}, we explain the definition of index, GP, EP matrices, underdetermined problems and their applications.
+In section \ref{ConvGm}, we review the theory for GMRES on singular systems.
+In section \ref{RpreGrr}, we propose the right preconditioned RRGMRES for arbitrary singular systems, including the case when the index of $A$ is greater than or equal to $1$.
+In section \ref{NRssApp}, we propose applying the NR-SSOR as the inner-iteration right preconditioner where $B = CA^{\rm T}$, and show that the corresponding $C$ matrix is symmetric positive definite.
+In section \ref{MINQLP}, we explain the MINRES-QLP method.
+We present numerical experiment results for the proposed method for GP systems in section \ref{NumGP}, and for index 2 systems in section \ref{NumId2}, and for underdetermined least squares problems in section \ref{NumLS} and compare with the MINRES-QLP method \cite{CPS}.
 In section \ref{ConcL}, we conclude the paper.
-In the Appendix, we give the convergence theory for RRGMRES for nonsingular and singular systems.
+In the Appendix \ref{rrnonsg} and \ref{rrsg}, we give the convergence theory for RRGMRES for nonsingular and singular systems.